janice-wong/til/ddd.md

     public string City { get; private set; }
 }
 ```
-Note, this is not proper usage of DDD - the public getter `List<OrderItem> Items` allows for external manipulation of this list.
-Will explain in a future TIL.
+Note, this is not proper usage of DDD - the public getter `List<OrderItem> Items` allows for external manipulation of this list (explained in [this TIL](encapsulated-collections-in-ddd.md)).

 ***